Crunchy-DL/Crunchy-Downloader/README.md

 > I am in no way affiliated with, maintained, authorized, sponsored, or officially associated with Crunchyroll LLC or any of its subsidiaries or affiliates.
 > The official Crunchyroll website can be found at https://crunchyroll.com/.

+# 📜 Disclaimer

+> I am in no way affiliated with, maintained, authorized, sponsored, or officially associated with Crunchyroll LLC or any of its subsidiaries or affiliates.
+> The official Crunchyroll website can be found at https://crunchyroll.com/.

+This tool is meant for private use only.
+You need a [Crunchyroll Premium](https://www.crunchyroll.com/premium) subscription to access premium content.

+The usage of this application may also cause a violation of the Terms of Service between you and the stream provider.

+This application enables you to download videos for offline viewing which may be forbidden by law in your country.
+You are entirely responsible for what happens when you use crunchy-downloader.

 # ✏️ Software Requirements

 Windows 10 or Windows 11